 The second temple was right across the road opposite to the first temple to our left.
 The second temple was much similar to the first one but with its crown broke midway.

 The third temple Someshwara dedicated to Lord Shiva was the largest of the surviving temples.
 The steps leading to temple and the carvings were in better condition though the defaced statues and animal sculptures were in a deplorable state.

 The lintels and the pillars were embellished with some of the elegant carvings and fine motifs.
 Some of the carvings depicted the epics from Hindu Mythology.
 We scoured for one impeccable piece in the derelict beauty but in vain.

 We walked around the temple and were gobsmacked by the debris of severed sculptures of the temple.

 The fourth temple again was much similar to the first and second temple in architecture as well as condition.
-All the temples are of typical solanki architecture built in Maru-Gurjar style and have statues of various Hindu deities carved on the temple walls.
+All the temples are of typical Solanki architecture built in the Maru-Gurjar style and have statues of various Hindu deities carved on the temple walls.

 The fifth one was alluring and enchanting.
 It looked like a mandap where the performances like dance must have created a delightful ambiance.
 Today the aura dearth of any kind of music echoed nothing but a mystical silence.

 It is believed that this site was a thriving city at some point of time in history.
 And had more than 100 temples of which only five remain today.
 As much as we were elated to have discovered this gem from the past it was disheartening to behold the condition of these temples.

 Like any other ghost stories in India even these haunted temples had stories to tell.
 According to the popular folklore, an ancient saint left behind his disciple to work on reviving the prosperity of the kingdom.
 The disciple was completely ignored by the people of the kingdom except for a potter’s wife which annoyed the saint and he cursed the village.